 Modify the data in the form slightly and press Submit again.
 Notice that the counter in the Offline Forms button increases for every form you submit.
 Repeat this until you have queued four forms.

-Re-connect to the Internet by reversing what you did to come offline, e.g. re-insert the network cable, turn the data connections on your device back on, connect to wi-fi or enable the network adapter you previously disabled.
+Re-connect to the Internet by reversing what you did to come offline, e.g. return Firefox to online mode, re-insert the network cable, turn the data connections on your device back on, connect to wi-fi or enable the network adapter you previously disabled.

 Return to the browser tab for the form you have been working with.
 Press the Offline Forms button in the toolbar.